 Everything you need to know about Ayurvedic Ingredients

-Mung Daal is a widely used pulse relished in several countries, particularly in Asia.
+Moong Daal is a widely used pulse relished in several countries, particularly in Asia.
 This small green bean has been in traditional medicine for many years due to its health benefits.
 The nutritional profile of Mung Beans includes high amounts of protein, dietary fibre, vitamins, and minerals that are beneficial for the body.
 They consist of several molecular fractions, which, if consumed, may enhance human health by regulating blood glucose, cholesterol, and cardiovascular health.
-Also, mung bean is believed to offer prevention against specific diseases and strengthen immunity.
+Also, moong bean is believed to offer prevention against specific diseases and strengthen immunity.
 Ayurveda recommends it under daily consumable foods and considers it the best among pulses, as it is rich in nutritional qualities and is known to balance Kapha and Pitta dosha in the body.
 Due to these many health benefits, Mung Beans are categorised as a functional food that can improve diet quality.

 28th Jul 2025